timrobertson100/frictionless-transforms/README.md

     - meaningful warning/error messages.
     - should the data transformation code (SQL at first) be also able to emit its own warning and errors?
     How to capture those?
+- Use Docker for easier execution? (end-users not familiar with Python)

 ### Configuration